dbsafe/intaker/README.md

 name | Required attribute.
-Specifies the name of the rule. description | Specifies the description of the rule. rule | Name of the `FieldRule` class used when validating the field. args | Data passed to the rule in a JSON format failValidationResult | Optional.
+Specifies the name of the rule. description | Specifies the description of the rule. rule | Name of the `FieldRule` class used when validating the field. arg  | Argument pased the rule failValidationResult | Optional.
 Defines the validation result used when the validation fails.
 Default "Error".
 [See ValidationResultType](#validationresulttype)

 ### Field Rule Class
 The library implements the standard rules `MinNumberFieldRule`, `MaxNumberFieldRule`, `MinDateFieldRule`, `MaxDateFieldRule`, and `MatchesAggregateRule`.

 `MatchesAggregateRule` can be used to validate whether a value in the header/trailer matches the value of an aggregator.
-The name of the aggregator must be passed in the `args` attribute. e.g.: `args="{'ruleValue':'BalanceAggregator'}"`
+The name of the aggregator must be passed in the `arg` attribute. e.g.: `arg="BalanceAggregator"`

 You can define custom rules and use them in the file definition.